Street drugs and pregnancy

 - Infections, including hepatitis C, HIV (the virus that causes AIDS) and Zika.
 These viruses often affect people who share needles when they use street drugs.
 Moms can pass these infections to their baby during pregnancy or at birth.
 If you get infected with the Zika virus during pregnancy, it can cause a birth defect called microcephaly and other brain problems.

 - Neonatal abstinence syndrome (also called NAS).
 This is a group of health conditions that a baby can have if his mother uses addictive drugs during pregnancy.
-NAS can happen when a baby gets addicted to a drug before birth and then goes through drug withdrawal after birth.
+NAS can happen when a baby is exposed to a drug before birth and then goes through drug withdrawal after birth.

 Babies born to moms who use drugs often have problems later in life, including: